-Thus, the element $x+[A,A]^{[n]}$ is left-quasiregular in the algebra $A/[A,A]^{[n]}$ for any $n>0$.
-But the ideal $[A,A]$ is right-nilpotent by the results of \cite{TUZ}.
-This means that for some $n$ we have $[A,A]^{[n]}=0$.
-Thus, the element $x$ is left-quasiregular in the algebra $A$. \end{proof}
+Thus, for every $n>0$ the element $x+[A,A]^{[n]}$ is left quasiregular in the quotient algebra $A/[A,A]^{[n]}$.
+By the results of \cite{TUZ}, the ideal $[A,A]$ is right nilpotent.
+Thus, there exists a positive integer $n$ such that $[A,A]^{[n]}=0$.
+Hence, $x$ is a left quasiregular element in $A$. \end{proof}

-\begin{theorem} In the class of Lie-solvable Novikov algebras, the class of left-quasiregular algebras coincides with the class of $\mathcal{A}$-radical algebras. \end{theorem}
+\begin{theorem} In the class of Lie-solvable Novikov algebras, left quasiregular algebras coincide with $\mathcal{A}$-radical algebras. \end{theorem}

 \begin{proof} Let $A$ be a Lie-solvable Novikov algebra.
-We define an ideal $J(A)$ as the sum of all left-quasiregular ideals.
-Let $I,K$ be left-quasiregular ideals.
-Then $(I+K)/K\simeq I/(I\cap K)$, which implies that $I+K$ is left-quasiregular by Lemma~\ref{lem5}.
-By induction, the sum of finitely many left-quasiregular ideals is left-quasiregular again.
-But then the sum of all left-quasiregular ideals is also left-quasiregular, since each element of this sum lies in a finite sum of left-quasiregular ideals.
+We define $J(A)$ to be the sum of all left quasiregular idealss of $A$.
+Let $I$ and $K$ be left quasiregular ideals.
+Then $(I+K)/K\simeq I/(I\cap K)$, and hence $I+K$ is left quasiregular by Lemma~\ref{lem5}.
+By induction, any finite sum of left quasiregular ideals is left quasiregular.
+Consequently, the sum of all left quasiregular ideals is left quasiregular, since each of its elements is contained in a finite sum of left quasiregular ideals.